 The extraordinary access yields a worthy portrait of an artist without peer, observing the octogenarian Jones calling up Oprah Winfrey and Colin Powell to make sure they’ll show up to a concert to help christen the National Museum of African-American History and Culture, criss-crossing the globe from China to Cuba to mentor young musicians and finding the time in between to spend with his family.
 If his relentless drive is impressive now, the totality of it threatens to be overwhelming in “Quincy,” which Hicks co-directed with Jones’ daughter Rashida, yet Jones’ efforts to make people comfortable, whether with his music or in his company, allows for talk of accomplishments like arranging “Fly Me to the Moon” for Frank Sinatra and producing “Thriller” for Michael Jackson to seem like great stories he’s sharing with a friend rather than signs of his musical genius, with the filmmakers honoring a man who lives in the moment by blending past and present interviews to make it feel as if everything from his upbringing on the rough streets of Chicago on happened just yesterday.

 Intriguingly, “Quincy” doesn’t overlook the costs of giving the world so much, delving into the marriages that failed due to Jones’ intensive work ethic (and notably the sacrifices his wives made before saying enough was enough) as well health scares that have reshifted his focus over the years.
 But as you watch Jones be able to say hello in every language and then some in every country he visits alongside a reflection on a career that began with Lionel Hampton asking him to join his band at 18 that would eventually lead to film composing, film and TV production, magazine publishing and humanitarian work, you know he wouldn’t have ever had it any other way, a citizen of the world who was always moving slightly ahead of its rotation.
-Shortly before the film begins streaming globally on Netflix, Hicks spoke about what it was like to keep up with Jones over the years, the benefits of co-directing the film with a member of the family, and being able to make a comprehensive portrait of a person whose career has spanned decades with a verve that reminds of Jones’ finest music.
+Following the film’s premiere at the Toronto Film Festival, Hicks spoke about what it was like to keep up with Jones over the years, the benefits of co-directing the film with a member of the family, and being able to make a comprehensive portrait of a person whose career has spanned decades with a verve that reminds of Jones’ finest music.

 I had just finished my first feature film, “Keep On Keepin’ On,” and during the course of that film, Quincy Jones just naturally became a character in it and he ended up really supporting the film when we finished, so I spent about a year touring the world with Quincy, just promoting the movie.
 During that time, I got to know Rashida, we became good mates, and she had a little 5D camera that she was starting to document her dad [with].
 She asked whether I wanted to direct [a movie] with her and it was one of those things where it was, “Of course.”
 And that was really four years ago.